Updated: February 16, 2021

 In the fall of 2020, members of ACAPT identified an urgent need to establish an entity charged with establishing a more diverse, equitable, and inclusive community within our educational programs to answer the charge of the Institute of Medicine, NIH, and CDC to provide equitable health care to our patients.

-The following outlines the responsibilities and structure of this Commission.
+Following outlines the responsibilities and structure of the commission.

 - Lead ACAPT in developing effective initiatives to support member institutions with efforts to increase the representation of racial and ethnic minority students and faculty;

 - Create new anti-racist and anti-bias policies and programming that will stimulate academic programs to strive for equity, diversity, and inclusion and support them in that effort; and

 - Work collaboratively with the DEI consortium to promote diversity, equity, and inclusion within physical therapist education.